dhilsanrajs1-sys/Exp1_ORM_WebApplication/README.md

 Enter the code for admin.py and models.py

 ### STEP 4:
-Execute Django admin and create details for 5 Car
+Execute Django admin and create details for 2 customer

 ## PROGRAM
  ```